-The Diagnostics - Storage Devices page shows all interface buses (SATA, SCSI, SAS, USB and IDE) and their associated devices and their status (see screen shot below).
+The Diagnostics - Storage Devices page shows all interface buses (SATA, SCSI, SAS, USB, FC, and IDE) and their associated devices and their status (see following screen shot).

 Viewing the Storage Devices

 1. From the menu bar, select Diagnostics - Storage Devices.